geo-python/site/source/index.rst

 **Geo-Python** -course teaches you the basic concepts of programming using Python programming language that is easy to learn and understand (no previous programming experience required).
 Each lesson is a tutorial with specific topic(s) where the aim is to gain skills and understanding how to solve common data-related tasks using Python programming (see schedule & learning goals).

-In the lessons we use only publicly available data which can be used and downloaded by anyone anywhere.

 Course format
 -------------